 High-Intensity Interval Training (HIIT): Short bursts of intense activity followed by brief recovery periods boost testosterone more effectively than steady-state cardio.
 A typical HIIT session might include 30 seconds of maximum effort followed by 30-60 seconds of rest, repeated 6-10 times.

-Recovery Time: Overtraining can actually decrease testosterone levels.
+Recovery Time: Overtraining can decrease testosterone levels.
 Allow 48 hours for muscle recovery between intense training sessions targeting the same muscle groups.

-Consistency: Regular workouts yield better results than sporadic intense sessions.
+Consistency: Regular workouts yield better results than sporadic, intense sessions.
 Aim for 3-4 resistance training sessions weekly, coupled with 1-2 HIIT workouts.

 Studies show that men who regularly engage in resistance training maintain higher testosterone levels as they age compared to sedentary individuals.

-3. Maintain Healthy Body Weight
+3. Maintain a Healthy Body Weight

 Body composition significantly affects testosterone production:

-Weight Management: If you’re overweight, losing even 5-10% of your body weight can increase testosterone levels.
+Weight Management: If you’re overweight, losing 5-10% of your body weight can increase testosterone levels.
 Focus on sustainable weight loss through diet and exercise rather than crash diets.

 Muscle Mass: Building lean muscle tissue naturally increases testosterone production.
 Even modest increases in muscle mass can positively impact hormonal balance.

-Research indicates that men with obesity may experience testosterone levels 30-40% lower than men with healthy body weight.
+Research indicates that men with obesity may experience testosterone levels 30-40% lower than men with a healthy body weight.

 4. Utilize Effective Testosterone Supplements